git-aditya-singh/Courses-api/README.md

 # Courses-api
-Simple Project to practice RSET API using springboot
+Simple Project to practice REST API using springboot